Skip to main content

 Worry, fear, and anxiety about being able to pay monthly bills or save for the future can lead to financial stress.
 Wounded veterans are facing increasing financial hardship.

-The 2022 Annual Warrior Survey from Wounded Warrior Project® (WWP) shows 6 in 10 wounded post-9/11 veterans served by WWP are struggling to make ends meet.
-The top two reasons warriors cited for financial strain or struggle were increased costs of goods and working but not making enough money.
+According to the most recent Warrior Survey* from Wounded Warrior Project® (WWP), 6 of 10 wounded post-9/11 veterans served by WWP report having difficulty making ends meet.
+The top two cited reasons for financial strain or struggle were increased costs of goods and working but not making enough money.
 The survey also showed that 93% of WWP warriors have debt other than a mortgage.
-Taking on too much debt can place a strain on an individual’s quality of life and well-being.
+Too much debt can strain an individual’s quality of life and well-being.

 But there are ways to get help and get ahead.
-In recognition of Financial Planning Day on Oct.
-4, WWP offers these military financial planning tips to warriors and their families to help them manage their finances.
+WWP™ offers financial advice to veterans and their families to help them manage their finances.

 • Get started now.
 Whether you want to establish a budget, pay off a bill, or repair your credit, your goal is possible.
 But you won’t start to chip away at that goal unless you take your first step.

 • Prioritize expenses.
-Identify which expenses are most important to you and include them in your budget.
+Identify your most important expenses and include them in your budget.
 If you enjoy eating out five times a month, maybe that means you can cut back on your streaming services.
 Determining those financial priorities will help you make necessary sacrifices.

 • Steady progress is essential.
-Remember your budget will be a work in progress.
-Expect to return to your budget and adjust it based on life changes.
+Remember that your budget will be a work in progress.
+Expect to revisit and adjust it based on life changes.

 • Track everything.
 Document your spending and know how much money is coming in and going out.
-This is imperative if you want to have control in managing your money.
-People often have a nice, clean budget but don’t track their spending.
+This is imperative if you want to manage your money effectively.
+People often have a nice, clean budget but don’t track spending.

 • Have an emergency fund.
 Establish an emergency savings account to prepare for the unexpected.
 Consistently contributing to an emergency fund may prevent you from having to take out credit or increase your debt.
 Most experts say this fund should be three to six months’ worth of expenses.